-- Examine the wedge and stop blocks.
-Make sure that they are in good condition and that the wedge moves freely. - Use a safe method to check the hydraulic hoses, tubes, and fittings for leaks.
+- Examine the wedge and stop block.
+Make sure that they are in good condition and that the wedge moves freely. - Torque the wedge bolts to the correct specification.
+For specifications, see Bolt Torque on page 39. - Use a safe method to check the hydraulic hoses and fittings for leaks.
 If necessary, tighten the fittings or replace damaged components.
 Move a hose if it is pinched or rubs on something.
-For more information, see Hydraulic Fitting Torque on page 37. - Remove anything that is entangled on the machine.
+For more information, see Hydraulic Fitting Torque on page 40. - Remove anything that is entangled on the machine.
 For example, branches or vines. - Make sure that all the fasteners are installed and torqued to the correct specifications.
-For more information, see Bolt Torque on page 36.
+For more information, see Bolt Torque on page 39.